TAPESTRY: The Music of US

 Francis Poulenc Figure Humaine

-In this bold and evocative program, Orlando’s own professional choir, the Solaria Singers, weave together music across centuries that reflects humanity’s struggle, resilience, and hope in times of upheaval.
+In this bold and evocative program, Orlando’s own professional choir, the Solaria Singers, weave together music across centuries.
+From pre-Revolutionary France to Soviet-era Estonia to occupied WWII Paris, Voice and Flame traces humanity’s struggle, resilience, and hope in times of upheaval.

 HARMONIA & SOLARIA PLAYERS